CPARS Ratings, Fapiis Past Performance and Contractor Integrity Data

 CPARS stores the information for 3 years after contract completion (6 Years for Architect-Engineer and Construction).

 How does use of CPARS Ratings affect subcontractors?

 Subcontractors are not evaluated in CPARS ratings.
 However, a subcontractor’s performance (or lack thereof) certainly can have an impact on how the prime contractor is evaluated.

-Prime contractors can be evaluated in CPARS for compliance with their subcontracting plan goals, and other aspects of compliance with small business subcontracting statutory requirements.
+Prime contractors can be evaluated for compliance with their subcontracting plan goals, and other aspects of compliance with small business subcontracting statutory requirements.
 Prime contractors can also be assessed on their ability to timely award and manage subcontractors, as well as failure to timely pay their small business subcontractors.

 Table 42-2 Evaluation Ratings Definitions, found at FAR 42.103(h) provides a Five Scale Rating System for evaluating Small Business Subcontracting.
 It is similar to Table 42-1, having five rating factors: